-Students who do complete the Good Health/Good Character declaration but are subsequently found to have either misrepresented their situation or not informed the Programme Leader of any changes will be dealt with under the Professional Suitability Policyand Procedure.
+Students who do complete the Good Health/Good Character declaration but are subsequently found to have either misrepresented their situation or not informed the Programme Leader of any changes will be dealt with under the Professional Suitability Policy and Procedure.

-Hepatitis B Vaccination
+Hepatitis B vaccination

-Occupational helth clearance is required prior to commencing clinical placements; part of the screening and immunisation programme includes the Hep B vaccination - this consists of 3 vaccinations and a blood test to confirm immunity.
-Please ensure you attend scheduled occupational health assessmeths in order to meet the rquiremeths to attend clinical practice.
-Failure to attend might result in charges for missed appointments of Professional Suitability Policy and Procedure instigation for none compliance.
+Occupational health clearance is required prior to commencing clinical placements; part of the screening and immunisation programme includes the Hep B vaccination - this consists of 3 vaccinations and a blood test to confirm immunity.
+Please ensure you attend scheduled occupational health assessments to meet the requirements to attend clinical practice.

+Failure to attend might result in charges for missed appointments to Professional Suitability Policy and Procedure instigation for no compliance.

-Information Points
+Information points

-Information Points are located near reception at both Glenside and Gloucester campuses and can support students with many issues including applying for extenuating circumstances, advice about fees, university regulations and providing replacement student ID cards.
+The Information Point is located in the Library at Glenside campus and can support students with many issues including applying for reasonable adjustments, advice about fees, university regulations and providing replacement student ID cards.

-Interview Days
+Interview days

 Students are entitled to 1 day in Year 3 to attend and prepare for interviews which can be counted as practice hours.
-You should have this recorded on your timesheet (if during placement) and signed for by your mentor or APT once appropriate evidence (such as a letter or email inviting you to interview) has been seen.
+You should have this recorded on your timesheet (if during placement) and signed for by your practice supervisor or APT once appropriate evidence (such as a letter or email inviting you to interview) has been seen.